psysk6/CodexSyllabus/taskSheets/WithAnswers/1-Print_Statements_and_Variables..md

 Enter row:
 ~~~

 Sounds like a lot right?
-We're gonna break it down.
+We're gonna break it right down.

 ## 1.1- A simple print statement
 Firstly we need to know how to output to console.
 For this we use a print statement.
 The syntax for a print statement is as follows:
 ~~~
 print("Hello World")
 ~~~